 The Supreme Judicial Court consists of seven justices including a chief justice, who is the head of the state judicial branch.
 The Supreme Judicial Court is the state’s court of final appeal, and its major function is to hear appeals arising from criminal and civil cases tried in any of the state’s trial courts.
 The court does this by hearing briefs and oral arguments presented by lawyers, reflecting on these briefs and issuing written opinions either affirming or reversing the decision of the trial court.
 The opinions published by this court are binding on all the state’s lower courts.

 The Superior Courts are the state’s general jurisdiction trial courts.
-With the exclusion of juvenile cases, family matters, and civil violations, these courts may hear any types of criminal and civil cases.
+With the exclusion of juvenile cases, family matters, and civil violations, these courts may hear any types of felony and misdemeanor criminal cases and civil cases.
 At least one Superior Court can be located in each of the state’s counties, and these are the only courts in the state of Maine where trials by jury are available.
 In addition to this, the Superior Courts also hear appeals from state and local administrative agencies.

 The State of Maine Judicial Branch is divided into eight judicial regions which consist of several District Courts located across the state.
 These District Courts have jurisdiction over certain types of criminal and civil cases, which include offenses with a penalty of less than a year in prison and/or a fine of $2,000, and all trials in this court are carried out with a jury.